From Ohio History Central

 In all likelihood, the first Europeans to arrive in the area of what is now Ohio were Frenchmen from modern-day Canada.
-During the winter of 1668-1669, Rene Robert Cavelier Sieur La Salle learned from several Iroquois Indians that a great river supposedly could be found in the interior of North America.
+During the winter of 1668-1669, Rene Robert Cavelier Sieur La Salle learned from several Iroquois that a great river supposedly could be found in the interior of North America.
 The water flowed westward in the direction of China.
-It is unclear if the natives meant the Ohio River or the Mississippi River.
+It is unclear if the Iroquois meant the Ohio River or the Mississippi River.
 La Salle was intrigued.
 In the summer of 1669, he left Montreal, Canada on his quest to find China.
 His party canoed down the St. Lawrence River to Lake Ontario and then proceeded overland.
 La Salle later claimed that he had reached the Ohio River and that he had traveled along it as far as modern-day Louisville, Kentucky.
 He is credited with being the first European to see the Ohio River.

 Until the 1740s, France controlled what is now modern-day Ohio.
 Most of the French settlers had come to the Ohio Country from Canada and engaged in fur trade with the Indians.
-Starting in the 1740s, British traders began to cross the Appalachian Mountains to trade with the Ohio Country's Native Americans.
+Starting in the 1740s, British traders began to cross the Appalachian Mountains to trade with the Ohio Country's American Indians.
 From 1744 until 1748, Great Britain and France were engaged in King George's War.
 During the conflict, Great Britain managed to blockade France's colonies in North America.
-This greatly inhibited the French fur trade with the Indians of North America due to a lack of manufactured goods from Europe that could be exchanged for the natives' furs.
-British businessmen quickly stepped in to fill the void, becoming the major trading partners with the Native Americans in the Ohio Country.
+This greatly inhibited the French fur trade with the American Indians of North America due to a lack of manufactured goods from Europe that could be exchanged for the natives' furs.
+British businessmen quickly stepped in to fill the void, becoming the major trading partners with the American Indians in the Ohio Country.
 The French and British continued to battle over the Ohio Country until the conclusion of the French and Indian War.
 This war resulted in the British securing the Ohio Country.

 Migration from Canada to the Ohio Country virtually ceased following the French and Indian War.
 Following the American Revolution, many of the people who moved to Ohio originally came from Canada.
 Some of these people were former soldiers in the British Army.
 Having seen the land available in the Ohio Country during the American Revolution, they chose to remain in the region.
 Other Canadians, especially French ones, received land in the Ohio Country from the United States government in 1801.
 These people received the land, which was known as the Refugee Tract, for actively assisting the Americans during the American Revolution.
 Sixty-seven Canadian refugees eventually claimed this land.
 The Refugee Tract was located in central Ohio, including parts of modern-day Franklin, Licking, Fairfield, and Perry Counties.
 Canadian immigration continued strongly through the War of 1812 and even afterwards.
 Most migrants hoped for better economic opportunities within the United States of America.